Tradgic Death of India First Female Prime Minister.

 1. Background:

-The late 1970s and early 1980s saw a rise in tensions due to various socio-political factors, including perceived discrimination against Sikhs, economic disparities, and the demand for greater autonomy.
+The late 1970s and early 1980s saw a rise in tensions due to various sociopolitical factors, including perceived discrimination against Sikhs, economic disparities, and the demand for greater autonomy.
 This unrest was characterized by increasing violence and lawlessness, prompting the Indian government to take decisive action.

 2. Objective: